 Use the netsh trace command to capture communication activities between the user terminal and the NES server, while performing the action that fails.

-- Perform the action to trigger the certificate retrieval.
-For example:
+Perform the action to trigger the certificate retrieval.

-- If a user terminal with EAM client cannot retrieve certificates, restart the EAM Security Services service.
+- If a user terminal the Evidian EAM Client software cannot retrieve certificates, restart the Enterprise Access Management Security Services service.

 - If the enrollment terminal cannot retrieve the certificates, log into the Nymi Band Application.